gt-cs3220/gt-cs3220.github.io/project2.md

-Q) We finished testall.mem but we don't get "Congratulations" Message for testall.
+Q) We finished testall2.mem but we don't get "Congratulations" Message for testall2.
 Is that normal?

 A) Yes, the congratulation message is only for test[1-5].asm.